Robert Wistort

 Dad was on the board of a foundation charged with finding and funding new ways to help the plumbing industry.
 He’d always felt that there had to be a better way to know the ‘right’ number of toilets to design into a large public venue, and he wanted me to apply for funds.
 In our proposal, we referred to the Bay Area Research Foundation using its acronym, and the Foundation voted to keep looking.

 Dad learned to fly, and then he learned aerial acrobatics.
-He’d turn heads in stalled traffic, waving a toy plane through the air, practicing when to hit the rudder and when to hit the flaps.
+He’d turn heads in stalled traffic, waving a toy plane through the air, practicing when to wrench rudder and when to flip the flaps.
 He bought a canvas covered tail dragger and flew it all over the West.
 Upside down.

 Bob used to wear business attire, and when we rafted down the grand canyon, he packed a tie.
 He liked looking good, and he liked the way he looked in loud shirts.